Free Blacks: Background

+After the revolution

 The war greatly disrupted slave societies.
 Beginning with the 1775 proclamation of Lord Dunmore, governor of Virginia, the British recruited slaves of American revolutionaries to their armed forces and promised them freedom in return.
 The Continental Army gradually also began to allow blacks to fight, giving them promises of freedom in return for their service.
 Tens of thousands of slaves escaped from plantations or from other venues during the war, especially in the South.
 Some joined British lines or disappeared in the disruption of war.
 After the war, when the British evacuated New York in November 1783, they transported more than 3,000 Black Loyalists and thousands of other American Loyalists to resettle in Nova Scotia and in what became Upper Canada (part of present-day Ontario).
 A total of more than 29,000 Loyalist refugees eventually departed from New York City alone.
 The British evacuated thousands of other slaves when they left Southern ports, resettling many in the Caribbean and others in England.

 In the first two decades after the war, the number and proportion of free Negroes in the United States rose dramatically: northern states abolished slavery, almost all gradually.
 But also many slave owners, in the Upper South especially, inspired by the war's ideals, manumitted their slaves.
 From 1790 to 1810, the proportion of free blacks in the Upper South rose from less than 1% to overall, and nationally, the proportion of free blacks among blacks rose to 13%.
 The spread of cotton cultivation in the Deep South drove up the demand for slaves after 1810, and the number of manumissions dropped after this period.
 In the antebellum period many slaves escaped to freedom in the North and in Canada by running away, assisted by the Underground Railroad, staffed by former slaves and by abolitionist sympathizers.
 Census enumeration found a total of 488,070 "free colored" persons in the United States in 1860.